Optimal structured approximation of Fourier subspaces, Toeplitz matrices, and exponential sums

+This proposition makes no assumptions on how $(\tilde\bfx,\tilde\bfa)$ is obtained which makes it completely separate from computation.

-If $\|\bfE\|_2\leq \alpha n$ for a sufficiently small absolute constant $\alpha>0$, the rank of $\bfT$ can be deduced from a thresholding procedure \cite[Lemma 5.6]{fannjiang2025optimality}.
-Thus, we will always assume that $r$ is known.
-Let $\tilde\bfU$ be the leading $r$-dimensional left singular subspace of $\bfM$ found by computing the truncated singular value decomposition of $\bfM$.
-Using $\tilde\bfU$ as the input subspace of Gradient-MUSIC, let $\hat \bfx\subset\T$ be its output.
+If $\|E\|_2\leq \alpha n$ for a sufficiently small absolute constant $\alpha>0$, the rank $r$ is exactly the number of singular values of $M$ exceeding a fixed absolute threshold $c n$, where $c$ depends only on the amplitude and separation constants, as given in a thresholding procedure described in \cref{rem:threshold}.

+Let $W$ be the leading $r$-dimensional left singular subspace of $ M$ found by computing the truncated singular value decomposition of $M$.
+Using $W$ as the input subspace of Gradient-MUSIC, let $\bfx^\sharp \subset\T$ be its output.
 We define